Reniori/pulze-mini-tone-generator/README.md

 circuits and 1 passive circuit with treble shaping and optical presence stages, and an onboard EP > COMP > TS > MUFF > QDD > LOOP > Pulze signal chain, and more), the device has 200 preset slots, and the official editing path is a phone app that moves one knob at a time.
+Hotone ships no desktop editor at all — that phone app is the only official tool that exists — so there was never an easier door to look for: everything had to come out of mobile exports.
 I wanted a library organized the way I think, and there was no programmatic way to make presets — the `.prst` format had no public documentation anywhere.
 What came out of solving that personal problem is general: a complete white-box model of the device that can compose any tone for anyone.